-Getting back to your everyday activities as quickly as possible is key to a successful recovery after surgery.
+Getting back to everyday activities as quickly as possible is key to a successful recovery after surgery.

 About DrEaMing